WSU-4110/PetPal/README.md

 # PetPal

-PetPal is a cross-platform Flutter application designed to help pet owners manage their pets' profiles, appointments, and activities.
+PetPal is a Flutter application for ios/Android designed to help pet owners manage their pets' profiles, appointments, and activities.
 This repository contains the base Flutter project with backend structure and SQLite integration prepared for further development.

 ![image alt](https://github.com/WSU-4110/PetPal/blob/9693d87b89620dd0548ea3a2ea38c571458e90d9/read.jpg)
 ---